-A hypothetical Search Area was divided into four segments with a total POA of 95%, the remaining 5% being in the rest of the world.
+A hypothetical Search Area was divided into four segments with a total Probability of Area (POA) of 95%, the remaining 5% being in the rest of the world.
 This can be visualised as concentric circles or squares.
-However shapes and alignments of segments are not relevant to the calculations that follow.
+However, shapes and alignments of segments are not relevant to the calculations that follow.